 I hope that you find this blogpost of benefit when completing your Phase 2 application.
 All comments welcome.

 p.s In April 2018, I added a new online workshop called ‘New Frontiers Phase II Application Form’ .
-It is one hour of videos which dissect the Phase 2 Application form – available for €50 for one year’s access – here is the introductory video (11 minutes – compressed):
+The programme was updated to reflect the changes to the Phase 2 form in 2019.
+It is one hour of videos which dissect the Phase 2 Application form – available for €50 for one year’s access – free preview when you create a Thinkific account – here is the introductory video (11 minutes – compressed):